 If any of your applications require a Dean's Certification letter, submit the request as soon as you know you will be applying to that school.
 Roughly ten to fifteen percent of all law schools still require a Dean's Certification letter.

 Read the application material from each school very carefully.
-Look at your GPA and LSAT score, and compare them to the scores of accepted students in each university you are seriously considering (found in the Official Guide to US Law Schools).
+Look at your GPA and LSAT score, and compare them to the scores of accepted students in each university you are seriously considering ( LSAC Official Guide to ABA-Approved Law Schools).
 Narrow your choices to a realistic number of schools to which you actually will send applications.
 Apply to a few schools in each of the following areas: schools which you would love to attend, but may be more challenging to be accepted; schools where you stand a good chance based on your scores; and schools where your credentials are slightly higher than the previous year's accepted students.

 Organize, prepare, and complete your applications carefully.
 Apply early if possible.
-The earlier you apply, the better your chances.
-An increasing number of law schools are implementing early action, early notification, or early decision programs.
+If a school practices rolling admissions, the earlier you apply, the better your chances may be.
+Some law schools are implement arly action, early notification, or early decision programs.
 If you are interested in pursuing these options, be aware that the applications may be due as early as the first week of October.
 Check the instructions for all applications carefully with regard to timing, recommendations, and personal statement.
-Keep photocopies of everything you submit, whether you apply online or by mail.
+Keep photocopies of everything you submit.

 3-4 months after the LSAT